BestBeforeApp/bestbefore-privacy-policy/README.md

 Account Activity
 Depending on the device used, this data may include information such as your IP address, device and application identification numbers, browser type, push notifications token, hardware model, operating system, and system configuration information.

 IP logging
 By default, we do not maintain permanent IP logs associated with your Account.
 However, temporary IP logs might be kept in the future because of future improvements to BestBefore and its services in order to prevent abuse and fraud and to provide you options for multiple device management.
 If you engage in activities that violate our terms and conditions, such as spamming, DDoS attacks, or brute force attacks, your IP address may be permanently retained.
 The legal basis for this processing is our legitimate interest in protecting our service from malicious activities and to provide you with device management features.

 Crash Reporting
 We use Firebase Crashlytics to monitor and fix app issues.
 Crash logs contain technical data like app version and device type, but no personal identifiers.
 These logs are used only to improve app performance and stability.

 Information regarding Minors
-Our Services are not intended for children under 13 and do not target this age group.
+Our Services are not intended for children below the age of 13 and do not target this age group.

 Mobile Device Access
 The BestBefore app may request access or permission to certain features from your mobile device, e.g. your mobile device’s camera.
 Access to some of these sources is required for certain app features (e.g. you need to enable the camera permission in order to use the app’s main features).
 Your device is required to have a camera to use the BestBefore app.
 If you wish to change BestBefore app access or permissions, you may do so in your device’s settings.